AnnaMedvedieva/wishlist/README.md

 # Wishlist app

 App for creating wishlists.
-User can add item's image from gallery or take a picture.
+User can add the item's image from the gallery or take a picture.

 ## Screenshots
 ![main_screen](https://github.com/AnnaMedvedieva/wishlist/blob/master/screenshots/wishlist_main.png)